 - Potential for the project to obtain subsequent extramural/external peer-reviewed external research funding and the potential source (programmatic grant, collaborative grant, individual investigator grant).

-To facilitate new collaborations, we are offering help in identifying research partners at both institutes.
-Please write a short description of the proposed project and send this to either Tammy Greenwood at firstname.lastname@example.org at the Mayo Clinic Cancer Center (Mayo investigators) or Johanna Furuhjelm email@example.com at Cancer Research KI (KI investigators).
-We will identify contact details for potential research collaborators in the appropriate area of cancer research.
+To facilitate new collaborations, we are offering assistance in identifying research partners at both institutions.
+Please write a short description of the proposed project and send this to either Tammy Greenwood at email@example.com at the Mayo Clinic Comprehensive Cancer Center (Mayo investigators) or Johanna Furuhjelm firstname.lastname@example.org at Cancer Research KI (KI investigators).
+We will identify contact details for potential research collaborators in the appropriate area of breast cancer research or solid tumor research.